 Warm weather is a perfect excuse to spend quality time outside with your pet.
 But before you do, make sure to know how to keep them cool when the sun is out.
 Unlike humans who are covered in sweat glands, dogs only have sweat glands on the pads of their feet and their noses.
 They release heat by panting, which isn't super efficient so they can quickly become overheated.
 They need our help to avoid the dangers of too much heat.
 Keep your pet safe and healthy this summer with these creative solutions for staying cool.

 You know your dog deserves the best.
 You also know that the best treat to have on a hot summer's day is ice cream.
 The problem is that puppy ice cream from the local gourmet pet store is way overpriced.
-This three-ingredient ice cream recipe is safe for your dog to enjoy and easy for you to make!
+Dogtime's easy alternative ice cream recipes are safe for your dog to enjoy and easy for you to make!
 Your dog will lick the bowl clean and beg for more.

 Playing all day in the sun and exploring nature is fun; the scent your dog brings home with them is not.
 Keep your dog clean and cool them down with a DIY pet washing station you can build from PVC pipe in no time.
 Using some basic, found-at-the-hardware store supplies and a hose connection, you can easily construct a DIY dog washing station that will fit your pooch perfectly.